ianstormtaylor/slate/docs/reference/slate/change.md

 > 🤖 If you must use this method, use it sparingly and strategically.
 Calling this method can be very expensive as it will run normalization on all of the nodes in your document.

-### `deferNormalizing`
+### `withoutNormalizing`

-`deferNormalizing(fn: Function) => Change`
+`withoutNormalizing(fn: Function) => Change`

 This method calls the provided function with the current instance of the `Change` object as the first argument.
-Normalization is deferred while the fuction is executing, but will be run immediately after it completes.
+Normalization does not occur while the fuction is executing, and is instead deferred to be be run immediately after it completes.

 This method can be used to allow a sequence of change operations that should not be interrupted by normalization.
 For example: